ttscoff/na_gem/src/README.md

 You can mark todos as complete, delete them, add and remove tags, change priority, and even move them between projects with the `na update` command.

+### Terminology

+**Todo**: Refers to a todo file, usually a TaskPaper document

+**Project**: Refers to a project within the TaskPaper document, specified by an alphanumeric name (spaces allowed) followed by a colon.
+Projects can be nested by indenting a tab beyond the parent projects indentation.

+**Action**: Refers to an individual task, specified by a line starting with a hyphen (`-`)

+**Note**: Refers to lines appearing between action lines that start without hyphens.
+The note is attached to the preceding action regardless of indentation.

 ### Usage

 ```